 The Japanese morning glory (Ipomoea nil) is a traditional floricultural plant in Japan, and is studied worldwide, especially in plant physiology and genetics.
 NIBB collects, develops and distributes DNA clones, mutant lines for flower pigmentation, and transgenic lines as a sub-center of the National BioResource Project (NBRP) Morning glory, and collaborates with the core organization center, Kyushu University.
-We collected several mutant lines and DNA clones, and provided 14 DNA clones and 3 BAC clone screening systems to local biologists this year.
+We collected several mutant lines and 30,000 BAC clones, and provided 108 DNA clones and 3 Ipomoea lines to both local and foreign biologists this year.

 Research activities of the assistant professor A. Hoshino are shown on the laboratory page (p.
-56).
+55).